pnp/powerapps-samples/samples/containers-examples/readme.md

 # Visual Guide To Power Apps Containers

-21 screen with Power Apps containers examples to help you learn
+21 Power Apps containers examples to help you learn.
+Useful for building layouts and responsive apps.

 ### Home Screen